misko/csfd-plex/README.md

 ##Known issues
 * Trouble with TV series (working on it)
-* Recognizing some movies automatically (underlying media scraper passes in wrong name)
+* Recognizing some movies automatically (underlying media scraper passes in wrong name).
 Can be corrected by manually specifying name of movie, (don't be shy to include the year!)

 ##Install
 To install extract the repository (zip) into the Plugins folder on the plex media server: